uncetlab/unreal_aws_plugin_generator/README.md

 ## Settings
 Before you can complete your first commands, you will be required to initialize some settings
-- Binaries_Directory: This will be the directory the scripts use to look for the compiled sdks
+- **Binaries_Directory**: This will be the directory the scripts use to look for the compiled sdks

 # What sdk are available?
 There are currently 220 available sdks so I can not include them all here.
 To check them look in Settings/sdks.json or run the following command
 ```python Scripts/generate.py list-aws-sdks```

 ## Get the compiled aws sdks